akorchyn/Corewar/README.md

 # Parts:
 - Assembler translate commands from assembly language to bytocode understandable to VM.
-- Virtual machine runs byte code commands and announce the winner.
+- Virtual machine runs byte code commands and announces the winner.
 - Visualization display the game.

 # Installing